Search

 This course contributes to the following departmental goals, listed in order of emphasis.

-1. The CIS graduate should demonstrate the ability to manage the complexity of a technical problem through the use of good problem solving skills and software engineering skills, as well as ethical and decision-making skills.
+1. The CIS graduate should demonstrate the ability to manage the complexity of a technical problem through the use of good problem solving and software engineering skills, as well as sound, ethical decision-making and information literacy skills.

-2. The CIS graduate should be competent in at least three programming languages.
+2. The CIS graduate should be competent in at least two programming languages.

 3. The CIS graduate should have a broad knowledge of the field of computing.